Tennessee's 6th congressional district

 The 6th congressional district of Tennessee is a congressional district in Middle Tennessee.
 It has been represented by Republican John Rose since January 2019.

 Much of the sixth district is rural and wooded.
 It is spread across the geographic regions known as the Cumberland Plateau, the Highland Rim, and the Central Basin.
 The area is known for its waterfalls, such as Burgess Falls and Cummins Falls.
 Much of the western part of the district is located in the Nashville metropolitan area, along with a portion of Nashville itself.

-With close access to interstates 24, 40, and 65, subdivisions are sprouting almost exponentially, fast filling with new economy managers.
-Recently, many companies have opened either manufacturing or distribution centers in the 6th district.
-This includes Amazon and Bridgestone-Firestone in Lebanon, gun manufacturer Beretta in Gallatin, and clothing manufacturer Under Armour in Mt.
-Juliet.